vekatze/neut/book/src/terms.md

 ## `static`

-You can use `static k` to embed the content of a text file into a source file at compile time.
+You can use `static` to embed the content of a text file into a source file at compile time.

 ### Example